LunaticLegacy/rv-sp-test-mod/README.md

 **This is a forking repo via: 月と猫 - LunaNeko.
 Please read [THIS](what_had_i_done.md) instead for detailed info of my work.**

+## (Modified) Current process:

+- (2025/7/14) Finished the process of using `virt` device for running qemu tree. *I finally understood that I should set my CPU to `max` to activate all the expansion modules for a feature of expansion module driver in my kernel was enabled as a part of my kernel (and not module).*
+- (2025/7/14 amend) Also, transferred format `gpio` into `ext4` and solved the problem of driver, which enables me to keep any of my editing of the filesystem permanently. *So I can install my utils without re-pack a new `.gpio` file.*

 ## Overview

 Used for the rapid construction of standard Riscv-Server-Platform UEFI EDK2 firmware, running in a Qemu environment, to complete the RV BRS-I test.